andrew-dsi/andrew-dsi.github.io/_posts/2025-11-19-gen-ai-sql-agent-bot.md

 Key choices:

-* Pool_pre_ping = True – Validates connections before use
+* Pool_pre_ping = True: Validates connections before use
-* Statement_timeout = 15000 – Prevents long-running queries from hanging
+* Statement_timeout = 15000: Prevents long-running queries from hanging
 * The *select 1* check confirms that credentials and network access are correct

 ---